myshov/history-of-javascript/README.md

 ## Licencse

-Every article are under CC-BY-NC 4.0 license, to share this knowledge with many peope as possible.
+Every article are under CC-BY-NC 4.0 license, to share this knowledge with many people as possible.

 Every code example under MIT license.